 David Grotto is the Senior Nutrition Marketing Business Partner for the Kellogg’s Specialty Channels Division, where he provides nutrition solution guidance for K-12, colleges, travel, military, vending, convenience and food service.
 In addition to his work with Kellogg’s, Grotto is a bestselling author of three books including his latest, Best Things You Can Eat.
 He is also a freelance writer and serves as an advisor to Fitness magazine.
 Prior to his work with Kellogg’s, Grotto hosted a live radio show on health and nutrition for 10 years, as well as a local television show.
 He also served as a media spokesperson for the Academy of Nutrition and Dietetics.

-Diane Striegel is Corporate Planning Manager of Food Service and Vending for Mondelēz International and brings 30 years of experience in nutrition and industry expertise to NAMA’s Nutrition Advisory Council.
+Diane Striegel is Director, Sales Planning, Foodservice for Mondelēz International and brings 30 years of experience in nutrition and industry expertise to NAMA’s Nutrition Advisory Council.